base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-hyperframes.md

 ## Creating the First Frame

-Open `page.tsx`.
+Open `app/page.tsx`.
 Modify the `getFrameMetadata` for the first frame to match the frame in the example.

 ![First Frame](../../assets/images/frames/first-frame.png)